gormonn/notes.md/README.md

 - there is no easy way to export all notes wherever you want.

-I'm passionate about development, I have a lot of experience with React, and I want to try React Native on some pet project that might be interesting and useful to me.
+I'm passionate about development, I have a lot of experience with React, and I want to try React Native on some pet projects that might be interesting and useful to me.

 I would like to be able to easily write notes and sync them with my GitHub repositories.